 - 😊” He represents all so-called sins because they all lead to physical, spiritual, and emotional fulfillment.”

 - ⛪” Satan is the best friend the Church has ever had because he has kept her alive all these years.”

 The first Church of Satan

 The most significant Satanism movement and religion began in 1960 in America, led by Anton Szandor LaVey, a sharp, intelligent person with a charismatic character and an imposing appearance.

-LaVey founded the first Church of Satan in San Francisco in 1966, an activity that brought him much media attention.
-He performed Satanist baptisms, weddings, and funerals, which brought him more significant publicity.
+LaVey founded the first Church of Satan in San Francisco in 1966, which brought him much media attention.
+He performed Satanist baptisms, weddings, and funerals, getting him more publicity.
 He used a naked woman (partially wrapped in leopard skin) as an altar.
 His wife, Dianne, became the first priestess of the Satanist church.
 He baptized Zeena.
 Karla began lecturing on Satanism at universities and colleges.

 The Satanist Church attracted members from all over the world.
 Most were occult, curious, racist, and even political leaders.
 At its peak, the number of adherents is thought to have been 25,000 (some years later, former members claim the numbers are exaggerated).
 Among the followers are celebrities such as Jayne Mansfield, who became active members.

 Read also: How to avoid sin?
 Guideline to do it